B. Handling Result Flags

 let jsonData = try JSONSerialization.data(withJSONObject: resultData)

-// let parsedResult = try JSONDecoder().decode(EntrupyCaptureResultStatusFlag.self, from: jsonData)
+let details = try JSONDecoder().decode(EntrupyCaptureResultStatusFlag.self, from: jsonData)

-let isFlaggable = (resultData["is_flaggable"] as?
-Bool) ?? false
+let isFlaggable = details.is_flaggable

-print("Flag details for \(entrupyID): Status=\(flagStatusId), Flaggable=\(isFlaggable)")
+print("Flag details for \(entrupyID): Status=\(statusId.description), Flaggable=\(isFlaggable)")

 } else {